isc-projects/kea/doc/sphinx/arm/agent.rst

     # from sources using libcfgrpt.a
     $ strings src/lib/process/cfgrpt/.libs/libcfgrpt.a | sed -n 's/;;;; //p'

--  ``-X`` - As of Kea 3.0, disables path and permissions restrictions.
+-  ``-X`` - As of Kea 3.0, disables secruity restrictions.
+The server will still check for violations but will emit warning logs when they are found rather than fail with an error.
+Please see :ref:`sec-kea-runtime-security-risk-checking` for details.
-   The server will emit a warning at startup that sercurity restrictions have been disabled.
-Do not use this mode of operation without careful consideration and taking any necessary precautions.
-Failure to do so can expose deployments to security vulnerabilities.
-For more information please read section :ref:`securing-a-kea-deployment`.

 The CA is started by running its binary and specifying the configuration file it should use.
 For example: